jcarpent/jcarpent.github.io/_pages/about.md

 # Biography

 I'm a robotics researcher at [Inria](https://www.inria.fr/en), attached to the [Computer Science department](https://www.di.ens.fr) at [ENS](https://www.ens.fr).
-Since August 2023, I'm the team leader of the [Willow research group](https://www.di.ens.fr/willow/).
+Since August 2023, I'm the head of the [Willow research group](https://www.di.ens.fr/willow/).
 My research activities revolves around Perception, Machine Learning, Optimization and Control for Robotics.

 In September 2024, I have been awarded an ERC Starting Grant for my research [project ARTIFACT](https://www.inria.fr/en/autonomous-robots-erc-grants), standing for **The ARTIficial Motion FACTory**.